adhal007/adhal007.github.io/_posts/2018-07-06-BayesiandataAnalysis.md

 #### **Introduction**

-Over the years, different technological fields had advanced into high dimensional data collection methods experimentally, providing ...  observations for a plethora of measurement techniques.
-For beginners like me, trying to enter into this ever increasing domain of        ...dimensionality, a firm ground to understand the basic principles of data science problems forms the crux.
-Data science ...   can be majorly factored into two subsets, each of which i will ponder upon in detail with time to give some necessary details   ... for different backgrounds to understand what role might be a consistent fit (neither an overfit, nor an underfit).
-For now, it ...   is easy to interpret the two major categories in the data science domain as Application and Development, each with their pros and cons.
+Over the years, different technological fields had advanced into high dimensional data collection methods experimentally,      providing     observations for a plethora of measurement techniques.
+For beginners like me, trying to enter into this ever   increasing domain of        dimensionality, a firm ground to understand the basic principles of data science problems forms the crux.
+Data science can be majorly factored into two subsets, each of which i will ponder upon in detail with time to give some necessary details for different backgrounds to understand what role might be a consistent fit (neither an overfit, nor an underfit).
+For now, it is easy to interpret the two major categories in the data science domain as Application and Development, each with their pros and cons.

 #### **Theoretical framework for Data science**